Chad Basin: Aquifers

 The basin in the Nigerian section contains an upper aquifer of Early Pleistocene alluvial deposits that are often covered by recent sand dunes, varying in thickness from 15 to 100 m.
 It consists of interbedded sands, clays and silts, with discontinuous clay lenses.
 The aquifer recharges from run-off and rainfall.
 The local people access the water with hand-dug wells and shallow boreholes, and use it for domestic use, growing vegetables and watering their livestock.
 Below this aquifer, separated from it by a sequence of grey to bluish-grey clays from the Zanclean, is a second aquifer at a depth of 240 to 380 m.
-Due to heavy pumping, since the start of the 1980s the water levels in both aquifers has been lowered, and some wells no longer function.
+Due to intensive pumping, since the start of the 1980s the water levels in both aquifers has been lowered, and some wells no longer function.
 There is a third, much lower, aquifer in Bima Sandstones that lies at a depth of 2700 to 4600 m.

 Oil and gas resources

 Both the current and historical areas of the basin and the mega-basin contain concentrations of fossils.
-Fossil-fuels deposits in the area are estimated to exceed a trillion barrels in reserves.
+Fossil-fuels deposits in the area are estimated to exceed a trillion barrels of reserves.

 Management

-The Lake Chad Basin Commission was set up in 1964 by Cameroon, Chad, Niger and Nigeria, the four countries that contain parts of Lake Chad.
+The Lake Chad Basin Commission was established in 1964 by Cameroon, Chad, Niger and Nigeria, the four countries that contain parts of Lake Chad.

-About 20% of the basin, lying in these countries, is called the Conventional Basin.
+About 20% of the basin, lying in these countries, is termed the Conventional Basin.

 The Lake Chad Basin Commission manages use of water and other natural resources in this area.

-Although the lake fluctuates considerably in size from one year to another, the general trend has been for water levels to drop.
+Although the lake fluctuates considerably in size from one year to another, the general trend has been for water levels to decrease.